Palace of Placentia: History

 The palace was the birthplace of Henry VIII in 1491, and it figured largely in his life.
+Henry VIII held tournaments and pageants at Greenwich, for New Year's Day 1512, six ladies held a stage-set castle called the "Fortress Dangerous" against the king and his companions.
 On 1 May 1515, Henry VIII and Catherine of Aragon rode from Greenwich Palace to have breakfast in an arbour constructed in a wood at Shooter's Hill.
 Catherine and her ladies were dressed in Spanish-style riding gear, Henry was in green velvet.
 The royal guard was disguised as Robin Hood and his men, and there was a pageant and masque.
 The palace was the birthplace of Mary I in 1516.

 After Henry VIII's marriage to Anne Boleyn, his daughter, later Elizabeth I, was born at Greenwich Palace in 1533.
 New wooden coops were made for the peacocks and a pelican, further from the palace, as their calls disturbed Anne Boleyn in the mornings.
 Henry VIII married Anne of Cleves at Greenwich in 1540.
 A fallen tree in Greenwich Park is known as Queen Elizabeth's Oak, in which she is reputed to have played as a child.

 Both Mary and Elizabeth lived at Greenwich Palace for some years during the sixteenth century, but during the reigns of James I and Charles I, the Queen's House was erected to the south of the palace.
 When James I ordered the redecoration of the chapel in May 1623, it had not been refurbished since the reign of Mary I. The palace fell into disrepair during the English Civil War, serving time as a biscuit factory and a prisoner-of-war camp.

 In 1660, Charles II decided to rebuild the palace, engaging John Webb as the architect for a new King's House.
 The only section of the new building to be completed was the east range of the present King Charles Court, but this was never occupied as a royal residence.
 Most of the rest of the palace was demolished, and the site remained empty until construction of the Greenwich Hospital began in 1694.